-As a certified professional services partner of AlienVault, Sedara has managed the initial setup and baselining for over 500 new or expanding AlienVault USM users.
-This process is referred to as ‘Tuning’ where we first reduce irrelevant data, then we phasing out false positives.
+As a certified partner of AlienVault, Sedara managed the initial setup and baselining for over 500 AlienVault USM users.
+This process is referred to as ‘Tuning’ where we first reduce irrelevant data, then we phase out false positives.

-To tune a SIEM you must work with alerts and create custom correlation rules to ensure continued accuracy.
-This ultimately results in an analyst’s time being well spent on alarm investigations, and producing clean and useful reports.
+To tune a SIEM, work with alerts and create custom correlation rules to ensure continued accuracy.
 As every environment is different, tuning is a unique process for each organization.

-When initially tuning your USM we work with your internal team to determine what information is important for your organization.
-We then combine that information with our cybersecurity knowledge from our past implementations and currently managed AlienVault customers.
-We finally take this foundation and start to tune towards a manageable and precise flow of alerts.
+When initially tuning your USM, we work with your internal team to determine what information is important for your organization.
+We take this foundation and tune it toward a manageable and precise flow of alerts.

 Determining False Positives

-Being able to isolate false positives in your environment is a continual undertaking, but is the critical first step for the constant tuning that happens throughout the life of the system.
-This becomes extremely important after your initial wave of tuning out irrelevant data.
+Isolating false positives in your environment is a continual undertaking but is the critical first step.
+This becomes important after your initial wave of tuning out irrelevant data.

-A good example of this level of tuning actually happened with one of our customers about 1 hour before writing this…
+A good example of tuning happened with one of our customers:

 AlienVault NIDS generated an alarm for every desktop beaconing out to the same web server at around the same time.
 This is a tell-tale sign of a command and control center preparing for a DDOS attack.
 After looking into it a little further, Sedara analysts discovered that it was the customer’s patch management system.
 This system had each workstation call an action to access core machine information at the same time and report to an external server to request a browser update.
 Although this is an uncommon way of updating, it is not malicious or a threat to our customer’s systems.
 Knowing the destination IP, the event names, and the types of logs involved, we were able to tune out this false positive.

 What Alerts Should You Set?